The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Naturally, i’m more than happy to help with this work, but my knowledge of the puppet codebase and Rspec framework is very limited.

-#2 Updated by Luke Kanies almost 4 years ago
+#2 Updated by Luke Kanies over 6 years ago

 - Status changed from Needs Decision to Accepted